-In applying the accounting policies set out in Note 3 above, the Fund has had to make certain critical judgements about complex transactions or those involving uncertainty about future events.

-There were no such critical judgements made during 2022/23.
+In applying the accounting policies set out in Note 3 above, the Fund may have to make certain critical judgements about complex transactions or those involving uncertainty about future events.
+There were no such critical judgements made during 2023/24.